zhaoak/NOBODYMOVE/ui/windowing.md

 Write a "creation" and "draw" function for the new piece of UI in `gameUi.lua`.
 The creation function should also create any subwindows of the newly created window, if there are any, and add the subwindows as children using the `addItem` function.
-The draw function should draw the window and its contents, including any elements contained within the uiWindow's data.
+The draw function should draw the window, but not any of its children;
+each child will get its own draw function.
 Call the creation function for your new UI in the `setup` function in `gameUi.lua`, and your new UI should appear ingame.